netlify/netlify-lambda/README.md

 Defaults to `true`

-Use a `.babelrc` found in the directory `netlify-lambda` is run from.
+Use a Babel config file found in the directory `netlify-lambda` is run from.
 This can be useful when you have conflicting babel-presets, more info [here](#babel-configuration)

 ## Netlify Identity